dichuuu/dm-code-challenge/README.md

 - CSV results are filtered to include only one `VISCODE`, include only one `SVDOSE`, and exclude one `ECSDSTXT`
 - CSV default filters to where `VISCODE` is 'w02', `SVDOSE` is 'Y', and `ECSDSTXT` is not 280

+### Assumptions for Challenge
+- Input CSVs are static and therefore filenames are hardcoded here
+- `VISCODE` and `SVDOSE` are strings, `ECSDSTXT` is numeric, and therefore datatypes are not validated

 ## Setup
 First clone the repository.
 In terminal run the following.
 ```sh